PyWavelets/pywt/doc/regression/wavelet.rst

     rbio family: rbio1.1, rbio1.3, rbio1.5, rbio2.2, rbio2.4, rbio2.6, rbio2.8, rbio3.1, rbio3.3, rbio3.5, rbio3.7, rbio3.9, rbio4.4, rbio5.5, rbio6.8
     dmey family: dmey

-To get the full list of builtin wavelets' names just use the `wavelist` with no argument.
+To get the full list of builtin wavelets' names just use the :func:`wavelist` with no argument.
 As you can see currently there are 76 builtin wavelets.

     >>> len(pywt.wavelist())
     76